 Releasing the cleanest sound, the ID44 is perfect for any live performance.
 Achieve distortion-free sound with high-performing converters and the best low-latency DSP mixer.

-Your harmony is sure to be magnificent with the Audient ID44’s many mic preamps.
-The expandability feature in this product is another bonus enabled by the ADAT connectivity.
+Your harmony is sure to be magnificent with the Audient ID44’s many microphone preamps.
+The expandability feature in this audio interface is another bonus enabled by the ADAT connectivity.